argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 # AgreementMetricResult(metric_name='alpha', count=191792, result=0.0)
 ```

-Currently only [Krippendorf's alpha](https://en.wikipedia.org/wiki/Krippendorff%27s_alpha) is defined, for all the questions types except the `TextQuestion`.
+Currently only [Krippendorf's alpha](https://en.wikipedia.org/wiki/Krippendorff%27s_alpha) is defined, for all question types except the `TextQuestion`.
 This metric can be computed for any number of annotators, even if some of the responses are not submitted.
-The value from this measure is in the range [0,1] and is usually interpreted in the following way: alpha >= 0.8 indicates a reliable annotation, alpha >= 0.667 allows making tentative conclusions, while the lower values suggest the unreliable annotation.
+The value from this measure is in the range [0,1] and is usually interpreted in the following way: alpha >= 0.8 indicates a reliable annotation, alpha >= 0.667 allows making tentative conclusions, while the lower values suggest unreliable annotation.

 ```{note}
 In case you want to dig deeper into the measurement of the agreement between different annotators, take a look at [*Implementations of inter-annotator agreement coefficients surveyed by Artstein